dynamsoft-docs/barcode-reader-docs-js/programming/javascript/samples-demos/helloworld-pwa.md

 }
 ```

-Include the above file in the &lt; head&gt; block of the helloworld-pwa.html file:
+Then we include the file in the &lt;head&gt; block of the helloworld-pwa.html file:

 ```html
 <link rel="manifest" href="helloworld-pwa.webmanifest">